Coarctation of the Aorta

 A sternotomy is usually recommended to repair aortic arch hypoplasia.
 This open-heart surgery requires separating the sternum (or breastbone) to access the heart.
 Pediatric heart surgeons remove or open the narrowed segment of the aorta, and then use a patch to create a new aortic arch that allows better blood flow.

 If your child requires a sternotomy, they may benefit from an advanced method called Sustained Total All-Region (STAR) perfusion.
-This technique, developed at Duke, keeps the heart beating, does not require lowering the patient’s body temperature, and maintains blood flow to all organs throughout the surgery.
+This technique, developed at Duke, does not require stopping the heart during surgery or lowering the patient’s body temperature, and it maintains blood flow to all organs throughout the procedure.
 In addition to providing surgeons with real-time feedback about the heart’s function during the procedure, STAR perfusion has been shown to reduce bleeding after surgery and speed recovery.

 Endovascular Angioplasty